 Here is my list that I started a couple of months ago:

-- I do not drink coffee or tea in the morning.
+- Do not drink coffee or tea in the morning.
+I’ve successfully given this up.
 However, I still reach out and ask to “grab coffee” with five local real estate investors weekly.
 While they sip coffee, I sip on my water.
 This I am now fully comfortable doing.

-- Attend 1-2 networking events monthly, exchanging information, and following up with at least five people at each.
+- Attend one to two networking events monthly.
+I aim to exchange information and follow up with at least five people from each event.

-- Start writing for the BiggerPockets Blog.
+- Write more for the BiggerPockets Blog.
 Writing has always been my biggest weakness.
-I recognized the only way to improve is to continue doing it.
+I recognize the only way to improve is to continue doing it.
 I’m still not totally comfortable with this.

 - Complete Crossfit workouts at 100% of men’s prescribed weight with good form.
 I am not comfortable doing this.
 Currently, I do between 80% and 90% of the prescribed men’s weight.